What is an Annuity?

 Tax-Deferred Growth

-Similar to other types of annuities, the growth of funds within a fixed annuity is tax-deferred.
-This means that you don’t have to pay taxes on the interest earned until you withdraw the funds.
+The growth of funds within a fixed annuity is tax-deferred.
+This means that the individual doesn’t have to pay taxes on the interest earned until they withdraw the funds.

 Principal Protection

-Fixed annuities offer principal protection, meaning the initial investment amount is guaranteed by the insurance company.
-Regardless of market fluctuations or investment performance, your principal is safe and will not decrease.
+Fixed annuities offer principal protection, meaning that all deposit amounts are guaranteed by the insurance conmpany.
+Regardless of market fluctuations or investment performance, the principal is safe and will not decrease.

 Fixed annuities (MYGAs) can be attractive to individuals seeking stability and predictable returns.
 They are particularly popular among those looking for a fixed-income investment with higher returns than traditional savings accounts or CDs or Money Markets.